covcom/205CDE/02 Git/README.md

 ## Work with Git locally

-In Codeanywhere, create a new connection based on HTML template and name it lab2 (you might have to delete the one your created earlier).
+In Codeanywhere, create a new connection based on HTML template and name it lab2 (you will have to delete the one your created earlier).
 In terminal type in the following command and press enter.
 This shows you Git has been installed

 ```sh
     $ git